joelek/wc-refurbished/readme.md

 * Add rendering of health bars for damaged units.
 * Change the damage of peasants from 0 to 2.
 * Change the damage of peons from 0 to 2.
-* Add contextual dispatch of commands to selected units through right mouse button.
+* Add contextual dispatch of commands to selected units.
+    * Dispatch harvest lumber commands by selecting only workers and right clicking forest tiles.
+    * Dispatch harvest gold commands by selecting only workers and right clicking a gold mine.
+    * Dispatch return goods to town hall commands by selecting only workers and right clicking the town hall.
+    * Dispatch repair commands by selecting only workers and right clicking a damaged building.
+    * Dispatch attack commands by selecting any units and right clicking an enemy unit.
+    * Dispatch move commands by selecting any units and right clicking anywhere on the map.
 * Add unit groups.
     * Create groups by pressing 0-9 while holding left or right control.
     * Recall groups by pressing 0-9.